 Alcy R. Torres, MD, FAAP

-Alcy R. Torres, MD, FAAP, received his MD degree at Universidad Central del Ecuador in 1990, pediatric residency at Nicklaus Children’s Hospital, Neurology residency at the Longwood Neurology Training Program, Harvard Medical School (Mass General Brigham Hospitals, Beth Israel Hospital, Deaconess Medical Center, Veterans Hospital, Coumadin Clinic at Brockton Hospital and the Spinal Cord Unit and Outpatient Clinic at the West Roxbury Hospital), followed by a Pediatric Neurology Fellowship at Children’s Hospital Boston, Harvard Medical School where he remained on staff for 13 years before becoming the Director of the Pediatric Brain Injury Program at Boston Medical Center.
+Alcy R. Torres, MD, FAAP, received his MD degree at Universidad Central del Ecuador in 1990, pediatric residency at Nicklaus Children’s Hospital, Neurology residency at the Longwood Neurology Training Program, Harvard Medical School (Mass General Brigham Hospitals, Beth Israel Hospital, Deaconess Medical Center, Veterans Hospital, Coumadin Clinic at Brockton Hospital and the Spinal Cord Unit and Outpatient Clinic at the VA Hospital in West Roxbury), followed by a Pediatric Neurology Fellowship at Children’s Hospital Boston, Harvard Medical School where he remained on staff for 13 years before becoming the Director of the Pediatric Brain Injury Program at Boston Medical Center.

 He is an Associate Professor of Pediatrics and Neurology at Boston University Chobanian & Avedisian School of Medicine.
-As an educator he has received many Awards including the Joseph Martina Dean’s Award at Harvard Medical School only two years after graduation.
+As an educator he has received many Awards including the Joseph Martin Dean’s Award at Harvard Medical School.
 Since 2006, Boston Magazine has listed him as Top Child Neurologist.
-He is the author of over seventy peer-reviewed publications in PubMed and an additional eighty about the diagnosis and treatments of pediatric and neurological conditions in particular pediatric traumatic brain injury.
+He is the author of more than one hundred and fifty peer-reviewed publications about the diagnosis and treatments of pediatric and neurological conditions in particular pediatric traumatic brain injury.
 Dr. Torres is a very well-established physician scientist.
-Throughout his career he has conducted research, received many grants and serves as Director of the Global Health Program and the Spanish Bilingual Programs.
+Throughout his career he has conducted continuous research activities, received many grants and serves as Director of the Global Health Program and founded the first Spanish Pediatric Neurology Clinic in the US and Bilingual Programs.

 Dr. Torres' extensive publications demonstrate his leadership in pediatric neurology, specifically concerning traumatic brain injury (TBI) and concussion.
-His work spans a comprehensive range of TBI-related topics, from the definition, classification, epidemiology, and prognosis of concussions to the management, prevention, and assessment of them in children.
+His work spans a comprehensive range of TBI-related topics, from the definition, classification, epidemiology, management, prevention, prognosis in children.
 Dr. Torres has explored factors affecting patient follow-up, return-to-school protocols, and sports-related concussion management, particularly within soccer and professional events.
 Furthermore, his research addresses disparities in testing and the implementation of concussion regulations in schools, alongside the long-term effects of early exposure to contact sports.
 This breadth and depth of research solidify Dr. Torres' standing as a world leader in pediatric TBI.

-He is very involved in national and international organizations including the Child Neurology Society, the American Academy of Pediatrics (AAP), Brain Injury Association, the International Child Neurology Association (ICNA) and the Iberoamerican Academy of Pediatric Neurology (AINP).
+He is very involved in national and international organizations including the Child Neurology Society (CNS), the American Academy of Pediatrics (AAP), Brain Injury Association (BIA), the International Child Neurology Association (ICNA) and the Iberoamerican Academy of Pediatric Neurology (AINP).

 He has been invited to lecture uncountable times locally, nationally, and internationally in courses, conferences, congresses, grand rounds and in many occassions Key Note speeches consolidating his position as a leader in Pediatric Brain Injury, Global Heath, and Humanism in medical practice.